jbsinternational/project-careers/readme.txt

   1) You need to keep "filter-resources" in that parent class or Isotope wont know where to fetch the categories for each filter
   2) Each button group is preceded by its category, so in this instance, "audience button-group filters-button-group" is establishing a button group for the audience category.
-  3) I know it seems redundant, but you NEED to have each filter category be a button, and each button needs a class name of "button"
+  3) I know it seems redundant, but you NEED to have each filter category be a button, and each button needs a class name of "button".
 That's just isotope conventions.
   4) data-selectioned="0" is part of some js I wrote to allow users to disable filters by clicking on it a second time, while also having multiple selections per category.
 Leave that one alone and make sure it's included in any extra categories you add.
   5) data-filter is isotope conventions as well.
 Gonna need to include that as I've laid it out for you if you intend to add filters.